 Our Air Quality Flag Raising campaign helps students take an active role in understanding their local air quality each day.
 And our No Idling campaign officially launches, building on earlier work to discourage engine idling and reduce the pollution students breathe on school campuses.
 The No Idling campaign ultimately secures over $500K in funding to retrofit school buses in Mecklenburg and Union Counties.
 Both campaigns go on to become pillars of our educational programming.

 Seven years in, the organization rebrands.
 Carolinas Clean Air Coalition renames itself Clean Air Carolina to place clean, healthy air first and foremost in everything we do.
 The name change follows years of organizing opposition against the Cliffside coal plant, which culminates in our first non-violent civil disobedience rally.
-Over 350 concerned residents (43 of whom are arrested) come together to deliver our “A Call to Conscience” message to Duke Energy CEO Jim Rodgers.
+Over 350 concerned residents (43 of whom are arrested) come together to deliver our “A Call to Conscience” message to Duke Energy CEO Jim Rogers.

 It can be easy to forget about a problem we can’t see.
 To address this challenge Clean Air Carolina and Charlotte-Mecklenburg Schools partner to launch the Charlotte Ozone Garden Project, working with student volunteers to build bio-indicator gardens at four local schools.
 These gardens feature ozone-sensitive plants that produce distinctive patterns in the presence of ground-level ozone, giving students a hands-on demonstration of the dangers of invisible air pollution to human (and plant!) health.

 Clean Air Carolina officially becomes a statewide organization with the opening of a Chapel Hill office for our Medical Advisory Team, which soon changes its name to Medical Advocates for Healthy Air (MAHA).
 MAHA begins offering formal clean air advocacy training for pediatric residents, and engaging its members in clean air advocacy.